Skip to content

 Discovering the Data Product

-The product manager used the Data Product Hub to determine if any existing Data Products addressed the use case or could be leveraged to develop a Data Product that meets the requirements.
+The Product Manager used the Data Product Hub to determine if any existing Data Products addressed the use case or could be leveraged to develop a Data Product that meets the requirements.
 Since no suitable Products were found, it was decided to create a new Data Product from scratch.

 Designing the Data Product